s2tephen/huntr/docs/design.md

 ## Overview
 ### Purpose & goals

 Huntr aims to organize Anne Hunter's emails into a useful, intuitive graphical interface.
 Currently, there is no way to view the content of these emails besides sifting through the emails themselves.
 It can be time consuming to find the information that is important to you and Huntr provides a tool to do that.
 This app will be accessible to all of MIT and does not require users to be on eecs-jobs-announce.

 Goals of Huntr include:

 * Sort and display the most pertinent information (e.g., deadlines, category, time/location) from Anne Hunter's emails
 * Allow users to curate the listings to their interests
 * Let users export listings to their personal calendar systems
-* Experiment with building an web interface that integrates emails
+* Experiment with building a web interface that integrates emails

 ### Context diagram